Kimhyr/Kedit/README.md

 **WARNING**: The my big O notation is not very good, nor my description of the variables.

+Since the time complexity of heap allocations are important, the time complexity of a heap allocation will be denoted with the constant $A$, and, for simplicity, previous heap allocations will not be considered.

 The process of inserting a string into a rope is too slow.
 First, you must locate the requested position in the rope within a $O(\log{n})$ time complexity, where $n$ is the length of the rope.
 Then, you must split the string, and